learn-co-students/angular-understanding-restrict-lab-wdf-000/README.md

 Change `errorMessage` to only be allowed to be used as an attribute.

-Change `successMessage` to only be alloewd to be usd as an element.
+Change `successMessage` to only be allowed to be used as an element.